Sarah Jacobson: Career

 Her low-budget feature film Mary Jane's Not a Virgin Anymore and the grassroots manner in which Jacobson promoted it won her recognition in her specific field.
 Mary Jane's Not a Virgin Anymore starred Lisa Gerstein and Beth Allen of the band The Loudmouths, whose music—along with that of Babes In Toyland and Mudhoney—is featured in the film.
 Jello Biafra also appears in a cameo role.
 Following the release of this film, Jacobson directed videos for the bands Man or Astroman and Fluffy.

 With the success of her films, Jacobson was an important champion of the DIY approach to filmmaking and wrote for several publications, including Punk Planet, Grand Royal, San Francisco Bay Guardian, and Indiewire on the topic.
 She was a contributor to the film zine Joanie4Jackie, a project created by Miranda July to showcase women's independently made and DIY films.
 Jacobson was also a participant in DiY Fest, a do-it-yourself traveling film festival.

 Jacobson was the author of the progressive S.T.I.G.M.A.
 Manifesto (Sisters Together in Girlie Movie-Making Action).

 "Everyone talks about living in the post #MeToo era", said Jacobson's friend Jake Fogelnest.
 "Here was a woman who made films in the '90s; who was screaming about that stuff in her work and in her life before it became a fashion accessory button at a Hollywood awards ceremony".

 Jacobson wrote an unproduced feature-length script titled Sleaze about “an all-girl band on tour in Missoula, Mont., who hook up with the town geek.”

 Death

 Jacobson died from endometrial cancer in New York City on February 13, 2004, aged 32.

 Legacy

 After her death, Marc Savlov wrote in The Austin Chronicle, "There's no doubt in the minds of anyone ... that she greatly helped stoke the flames of the guerilla and indie filmmaking movement while becoming a voice for grrrl-positive cineastes everywhere".

-According to New York Press, Jacobson is reputed to be the "Queen of Underground Cinema".
+According to the New York Press, Jacobson is reputed to be the "Queen of Underground Cinema".

 The Sarah Jacobson Film Grant was set up by Sarah’s longtime friend and collaborator filmmaker Sam Green and annually awards grants to young female and gender-nonconforming directors.
 The Sarah Jacobson Papers are located in the Fales Library at New York University.

 A compilation of Jacobson's films was released on DVD and Blu-ray by the American Genre Film Archive on September 17, 2019.